datacamp-content-public/courses-word-embedding-javedali-shaikh/slides/chapter_1_6bed2faf6b0fd7522a6aba3babdffac1.md

 `@part2`
-Downloads the dataset or model
+Downloads the dataset or model to local machine.

 `@script`